 Day 2: Three Capes Scenic Loop/Depoe Bay

-Continuing south from Cannon Beach on U.S. 101, in about 40 miles (64 km) you’ll come to Tillamook, situated in an important dairy region of lush green fields.
-If you’re a cheese-lover, you might want to stop at the Tillamook Cheese Factory to sample or buy some of Oregon’s most famous cheese (you can also get an ice cream).
+Continuing south from Cannon Beach on U.S. 101, in about 40 miles you’ll come to Tillamook, situated in an important dairy region of lush green fields.
+If you’re a cheese-lover, you might want to stop at the Tillamook Creamery to sample or buy some of Oregon’s most famous cheese (you can also get an ice cream).
 Just south of Tillamook, watch for the turnoff for the Three Capes Scenic Loop, a 35-mile loop drive that leaves U.S. 101 and takes you to three giant headlands where you can hike, camp, or just enjoy the spectacular scenery from viewpoints along the way.
 Roseanna’s Cafe in Oceanside is one possible lunch-with-an-ocean-view stop along the route, or you can continue on through Pacific City, where the scenic loop rejoins U.S. 101.

 Continue on U.S. 101 to Depoe Bay.
 Here, whale-watching excursion boats chug out from the nation’s smallest harbor and into the open sea for possible sights of the 20-ton gray whales that pass along the Oregon coast during their annual migration.
 If you get sea sick, skip it; otherwise, this is one of your best opportunities to view gray whales from the water rather than shore.
 There’s also a Whale Watching Center in Depoe Bay where you can learn more about these remarkable mammals that can reach almost 50 feet in length and 40 tons in weight at maturity.
 If you take a whale-watching trip, plan on spending at least 3 hours in Depoe Bay and on the water.
-You can push on to Newport, but I would recommend that you spend the night in Depoe Bay.
+You can push on to Newport, but we recommend spending the night in Depoe Bay.

 Day 3: Newport

-The busy coast town of Newport, with the largest commercial fishing fleet on the coast, is about 13 miles (21 km) south of Depoe Bay.
+The busy coast town of Newport, with the largest commercial fishing fleet on the coast, is about 13 miles south of Depoe Bay.
 There’s a lot to see in Newport, so make it your day 3 overnight stop.

-About 5 miles (8 km) north of Newport, follow the signs for Yaquina Head Outstanding Natural Area, site of Yaquina Head Lighthouse, built in 1873 and open to visitors.
+About 5 miles north of Newport, follow the signs for Yaquina Head Outstanding Natural Area, site of Yaquina Head Lighthouse, built in 1873 and open to visitors.
 The basalt headland here extends a mile out into the sea, with a series of dramatic offshore rocks that serve as wildlife sanctuaries for seabirds and seals.
 A staircase leads down to an unusual beach covered with cobbles, not sand, worn smooth by the sea.
 It’s a remarkable and remarkably scenic area.
 Plan to spend at least an hour here, in the visitor center, the lighthouse, and exploring the beach.

 After lunch, make your way to Yaquina Bay State Recreation Site on the north side of the Yaquina Bay Bridge.
 Here you’ll find a very unusual lighthouse, the oldest one on the Oregon coast, dating from 1871.
 It is really a two-story wooden house with a light atop the roof.
 This lighthouse, one of the nine lighthouses on the Oregon coast, was decommissioned in 1873, when the Yaquina Head Lighthouse went into operation.
 You can tour the living quarters of the lighthouse keepers and enjoy a magnificent view over Yaquina Bay.

 Newport has one of the most famous bridges on the Oregon coast, a long, graceful span designed by Conde McCullough in the 1930s.
 Cross the Yaquina Bay Bridge and follow the signs to the Oregon Coast Aquarium, the top tourist attraction on the Oregon coast and unarguably one of the finest aquariums on the West Coast.
-You’ll pass through an outdoor aviary with tufted puffins, and outdoor pools with sea otters, before reaching the fascinating tanks within.
+You’ll pass through an outdoor aviary with tufted puffins, and outdoor pools with sea otters, before reaching the fascinating tanks inside the building.
 This is an excellent place to learn more about the sea creatures that inhabit the waters along the Oregon coast.
 Give yourself a minimum of 2 hours here.

 It’s been a full day, but what about a walk on a beach before dinner?
 Head to the Nye Beach neighborhood, where you’ll find access to a long, wonderfully strollable beach.
 Newport was one of the first resort towns on the Oregon coast, and many of the homes in Nye Beach date from the early 1900s.
 This is also a good spot to have dinner.